 Pecan trees are actually in the hickory family.
 They grow wild in the Midwest, the Southeast, and in the South-Central states of Texas and Oklahoma.

 They are very large trees, growing up to an average of 120 to 130 feet tall, and can exceed 150 feet under the right conditions.
-The leaves are almost frond-like, with smaller, pointy leaflets of about four to seven inches growing symmetrically on a stem that's up to around 18 to 20 inches long.
+The leaves are almost frond-like, with smaller, pointy leaflets of about 4 to 7 inches growing symmetrically on a stem that's up to around 18 to 20 inches long.

 Most importantly, if you've found a pecan tree and it's harvest time, you're likely to find pecans on the ground or to spot them among the leaves of the tree.
 All varieties of pecans are edible, so you don't need to worry about which kind of pecan you've found.